RavDas/Netflix-Clone-Deployment/README.md

 ![dockregis (1)](https://github.com/RavDas/Netflix-Clone-Deployment/assets/86109995/77cafdd7-f276-4ba5-9af8-ff1a58f7af56)

-Now Run the container to see if the game coming up or not by adding the below stage.
+Now run the container to see if the game coming up or not by adding the below stage in Jenkins pipeline.

 ```
 stage('Deploy to container'){